openSUSE/news-o-o/_posts/2007-09-28-people-of-opensuse-carlos-goncalves.markdown

 #### Which members of the openSUSE community have you met in person?

-Some Portuguese openSUSErs (eg: AntÃ³nio Martins and Hugo Costelha), and Jan Madsen from Danish translations team on ENOS.
+Some Portuguese openSUSErs (eg: António Martins and Hugo Costelha), and Jan Madsen from Danish translations team on ENOS.